 Body position during speech therapy massage

-With speech therapy massage, the following positions are most optimal:
+For speech therapy massage, the following positions are most optimal:

 The child is in a half-sitting position in a chair with a high headrest;

-The main types of speech therapy massage:
+Main types of speech therapy massage:

 Classic manual massage.